 The Fort Wayne, Ind., native graduated from Ohio Northern in 1987 with a bachelor's degree in business administration.
 He went on to earn his MBA from Ashland University in 1991.

-Wills also serves as Director of Development for the College of Pharmacy at Ohio Northern.
+Wills also serves as the Director of Development for the College of Pharmacy at Ohio Northern.

-In his 11 seasons as coach, the Polar Bears have posted 223 wins against only 61 losses in addition to eight OAC Championships, making him the winningest coach in program history.
+In his 18 seasons, the Polar Bears have posted 368 wins with just 99 losses in addition to eight OAC Championships, making him the winningest coach in program history.

 The 2002 championship was the first-ever conference tournament title in ONU women's tennis program history.

-The Polar Bears have excelled in the classroom during his tenure with the team receiving Intercollegiate Tennis Association Academic All-American Team honors each of the last 11 seasons.
+The Polar Bears have also excelled in the classroom during his tenure with the team receiving Intercollegiate Tennis Association Academic All-American Team honors each of the last 14 seasons.

 Coach Wills has an extensive tennis background and is a certified professional through the United States Professional Tennis Association.
 He is also a member of the Intercollegiate Tennis Association.

 Wills served as chair of the 2009 NCAA Division III National Tennis Committee, which oversees selection and guidelines for the NCAA Championships.